MDylan/JW-public-ministry-organizer-app/README.md

 - Multiple congregation can use it (they can create separate groups)
 - Custom service day and time for each groups
 - Easy to use for publishers
-- Four right privilige in all group
+- Four privilege levels in each group
 - Mobile friendly
 - Multi language support
 - GDPR ready